 Correct Sizing for Handmade Medical Bracelets

 Measure skintight between wrist bone and hand.
-Use only soft tape measures (no metal).
-DO NOT Add Extra Space - WE ADD Space for comfort: approximately 3/8 inch push-out.
+Use only a soft tape measure (no metal).
+DO NOT Add Extra Space - We add extra Space for comfort: approximately 3/8 inch push-out.
 Measure carefully!
 Our medical bracelets are custom sized to you.
-See what to put on a medical bracelet for beginners, and how to abbreviate med terms and what every beginner needs to know.
+See what to put on your ID plate, how to abbreviate med terms and what every beginner needs to know.

-To avoid resizing costs, we contact all customers that do not reconfirm their skintight measurement after an order is placed to confirm the measurement provided was correctly measured as requested here and on every bracelet order page.
-An email, text or phone call will follow-up all orders for a this confirmation.
-This is done because too many people do not follow these stated instructions.
+To avoid resizing costs, we contact all customers that do not reconfirm their skintight measurement after an order is placed as is requested on every bracelet order page.
+An email, text or phone call will follow if we do not get this required reconfirmation.
+We do this because too many people do not read or understand the instructions.

 Proper fit depends on your exact skintight wrist size.
 All bracelets are checked on a professional mandrel—a scientifically accurate sizing system.
 DO NOT use an old bracelet as your guide because the length of a bracelet is determined by the material thickness of the beads and chain.
 Thick materials produce longer bracelets; thinner materials make it shorter.
 Note: the ID Tag adds extra length because it pulls-up on the sides of the bracelet.
 All of these issues are addressed with our "fool proof" scientific system.
 The old fashioned "length system" is inaccurate because it's hit-and-miss at best, and presumes that every bracelet is the same thickness.